aenix-io/kubefarm/examples/catchall/README.md

 # Catchall cluster

-This setup illustrates the deployment of catchall cluster with tje dynamic DHCP-range.
+This setup illustrates the deployment of catchall cluster with the dynamic DHCP-range.
 It might be used to catch all unknown clients in the network.

 #### Deploying